 We have reviewed the individual and consolidated interim financial information of General Shopping Brasil S.A.
-(Company), contained in the Quarterly Information Form (ITR) referring to the quarter ended March 31, 2017, which comprise the balance sheet as of March 31, 2017 and the respective income statements, the statements of changes in shareholders' equity and statements of cash flows for the three month period then ended, including the summary of accounting practices and the explanatory notes.
+(Company), contained in the Quarterly Information Form (ITR) referring to the quarterly ended on June 30, 2017, which comprise the balance sheet as of June 30, 2017 and the respective income statements for the three and six periods on that date, the statements of changes in shareholders' equity and statements of cash flows for the six month period then ended, including the summary of accounting practices and the explanatory notes.

-Company's management is responsible for preparing the individual and consolidate interim financial information in accordance with Technical Pronouncement CPC 21 (R1) "Interim financial information" and with international standard IAS 34 "Interim Financial Reporting", issued by the International Accounting Standards Board (IASB), and for presenting this information in a manner consistent with the standards issued by the Brazilian Securities and Exchange Commission (CVM), applicable to the preparation of Quarterly Information (ITR).
+Company's management is responsible for preparing the individual and consolidate interim financial information in accordance with Technical Pronouncement CPC 21 (R1) "Interim financial information" and for preparing the consolidated interim financial information in accordance with CPC 21 (R1) and with international standard IAS 34 "Interim Financial Reporting", issued by the International Accounting Standards Board (IASB), and for presenting this information in a manner consistent with the standards issued by the Brazilian Securities and Exchange Commission (CVM), applicable to the preparation of Quarterly Information (ITR).
 Our responsibility is to express a conclusion on this interim financial information based on our review.